tmopencell/diycomputer/README.md

 * [Pitop V2 DEVELOPMENT kit @ RSComponents](https://uk.rs-online.com/web/p/processor-microcontroller-development-kits/1469335/) **£265**
 The new version has a rail where you can plug in additional expansion packs like a sound board etc.

+**Assembly Instructions**

+Follow the instructions in [Pitop V1 Manual:](https://docs-emea.rs-online.com/webdocs/1561/0900766b81561abb.pdf).
+I have not built it yet so will update once I have.

+Once you have assembled skip to [this section](https://github.com/tmopencell/diycomputer#pitop-os) for software installation instructions.

 ### 1. c.
 Cheap Laptop Version (between £100 - £500)

 Building your own computer is a god experience and is not too expensive either.
 But another option is to buy a really cheap laptop and there are a few out there that are worth noting.